dhaneshwari-mb/Student-Event-Management-System/README.md

 # Student-Event-Management-System
 The Student Event Management System is a Java + SQLite console app for managing college events.
 It supports Admin (add events, register students, manage attendance, view/remove participants) and User (self-registration).
 Includes Email &amp; SMS notification simulation for confirmations.
-# Student Event Management System

-This is a simple console-based Java project for managing student events with role-based access for **Admin** and **User**.
-The system uses **SQLite database** for storing event, student, and registration details.

----

 ## Features